immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

-If you do not have an external estimate of the clock rate for each trait, you can estimate the clock rate using a using root-to-tip regression or by fitting a strict clock model to pure cell populations.
+If you do not have an external estimate of the clock rate for each trait, you can estimate the clock rate using a using root-to-tip regression or by fitting a strict clock model to GC B cells.

 Here we estimate the clock rate of germinal center B cells using BEAST2 with a strict clock model.